coq/coq/doc/sphinx/language/extensions/evars.rst

    | ?[ ?@ident ]
    | ?@ident {? @%{ {+; @ident := @term } %} }

-|Coq| terms can include existential variables which represents unknown
+|Coq| terms can include existential variables that represent unknown
-subterms to eventually be replaced by actual subterms.
+subterms that are eventually replaced with actual subterms.

-Existential variables are generated in place of unsolvable implicit arguments or “_” placeholders when using commands such as ``Check`` (see Section :ref:`requests-to-the-environment`) or when using tactics such as :tacn:`refine`, as well as in place of unsolvable instances when using tactics such that :tacn:`eapply`.
+Existential variables are generated in place of unsolved implicit arguments or “_” placeholders when using commands such as ``Check`` (see Section :ref:`requests-to-the-environment`) or when using tactics such as :tacn:`refine`, as well as in place of unsolved instances when using tactics such that :tacn:`eapply`.
 An existential variable is defined in a context, which is the context of variables of the placeholder which generated the existential variable, and a type,